 Then sign up today for our pilot program and test a new and improved traffic and navigation service.
 This pilot is part of Code the Streets, a joint effort of cities, service providers and science to stimulate drivers to choose social route options to improve the liveability of urban space.

 The Social Route

-Cities and service providers share and integrate information about school zones, congestion and environmental zones to the driver’s navigation experience.
-By adding specific information, we stimulate drivers to choose an alternative route with wider collective benefits, the “social route”.
+Cities and service providers share and integrate information about school zones, congestion and environmental zones into the driver’s navigation app.
+Adding this specific information stimulates drivers to choose an alternative route with wider collective benefits, the “social route”.
 We run pilot programs testing the app in Amsterdam and Helsinki.